 Since the beginning of 2017, there has been a surge in the number of attacks on journalists and bloggers on the internet who were critical of the Pakistani state.
 This severely limited the right to freedom of expression.

-Back then, five civil rights activists, the poet Salman Haider, bloggers Waqas Goraya, Aasim Saeed, and Ahmad Raza Naseer, and social rights activist Samar Abbas were abducted from cities across Pakistan.
-All five have been vocal critics of militant Islamist groups and Pakistan’s military establishment and had posted their criticism on the internet.
+Back then, five civil rights activists, the poet Salman Haider, bloggers Waqas Goraya, Aasim Saeed, Ahmad Raza Naseer, and social rights activist Samar Abbas were abducted from cities across Pakistan.
+All five had been vocal critics of militant Islamist groups and Pakistan’s military establishment and had posted their criticism on the internet.

 Samar Abbas has since disappeared and, on his release, Waqas Goraya fled to the Netherlands claiming that the Pakistani security forces tortured him.
 At the beginning of 2017, using the wide-ranging powers granted to them by PECA, the FIA released a list of 200 social media users who had been openly critical of the Pakistani military and confiscated their devices for forensic analysis.
 While the numbers are unclear after that time period, a decrease in political dissidence since then shows that these measures were effective in keeping the population from fighting back against the repressive government.